mybonk/mybonk-wiki/docs/Procedure.md

 Note: [Ref #30](https://github.com/mybonk/mybonk-core/issues/30#issue-1609334323) - MY₿ONK orchestrator is planned to be integrated within the MY₿ONK console.

-This machine is used to orchestrate your [fleet of] MY₿ONK console[s].
-MY₿ONK stack is built on it before being pushed to the MY₿ONK console(s).
-For this reason it is important this machine remains clean and protected to avoid viruses and vulnerabilities.
-A virtual machine is ideal for this.
+This machine is used to orchestrate your [fleet of] MY₿ONK console[s] (services, parameters, secrets).
+It is used to build MY₿ONK stack configuration and deploy it remotely in a secure and streamlined manner.

+For this reason it is important that this machine remains clean and protected, isolated from threats and vulnerabilities.

-The following sections describe the installation of MY₿ONK orchestrator:
+The following sections describe the installation of MY₿ONK orchestrator on a VirtualBox virtual machine:
 - Download and install VirtualBox
 - Build the OS in VirtualBox
 - ssh and auto-login